pyrmont/articles.inqk.net/src/_posts/2025-09-15-janet-bundles.md

 Where paths in this article are of the form `./foo.bar`, this refers to a file called `foo.bar` that is at the top-level of the bundle (i.e. the bundle root).

-Janet does not mandate a structure for the bundle but, as noted above, modern bundles should contain an info file and a bundle script.
+Janet does not mandate a structure for the bundle but, as noted above, Janet bundles (effectively) need to contain an info file and a bundle script.

 ## Info File